chrissearle/fredagsmoro_react/README.md

 ### npm commands

+#### Updating scripts

-* npm run content:dropbox - move files from Dropbox into the site
+* `npm run content:dropbox` - move files from Dropbox into the site
-* npm run content:data - rebuild the data file
+* `npm run content:data` - rebuild the data file
-* npm run content:resize - make sure no image is too large across the whole site.
+* `npm run content:resize` - make sure no image is too large across the whole site.
 Not required for a new week - run just for that week as part of content:dropbox
-* npm run docker:build - create the image (also runs webpack)
+* `npm run docker:build` - create the image (also runs webpack)
-* npm run docker:deploy - deploy the image
+* `npm run docker:deploy` - deploy the image
-* npm run doit - git pull, grab files, make all updates, commit & push, build image and deploy
+* `npm run doit` - git pull, grab files, make all updates, commit & push, build image and deploy

+#### Testing

+* `npm run lint` - eslint the code
-* npm start - runs webpack-dev-server with the correct config file.
+* `npm test` - run the mocha tests
+* `npm run test:watch` - run the tests using a file watcher
+* `npm run test:coverage` - run the tests instrumented for coverage
+* `npm run coverage:report` - generate an lcov report in ./coverage
+* `npm run coverage:codecov` - send the report to codecov.
+Will only work from the travis-ci builds

-npm test (there's also an npm run test:watch) should run green before committing.
+**Both test and lint should run green before committing since they will both cause a travis-ci fail otherwise**

 ### Local running

-npm start will start webpack-dev-server on port 8080
+* `npm start` will start webpack-dev-server on port 8080